 Federal No Surprises Assurances (codified at 50 CFR 17.3, 17.22(b)(5), 17.32(b)(5); 50 CFR 222.307(g)) (see the HCP Handbook Toolbox) provides assurances to Section 10 permit holders that, as long as the permittee is properly implementing the HCP and the ITP, no additional commitment of land, water, or financial compensation will be required with respect to covered species, and no restrictions on the use of land, water, or other natural resources will be imposed beyond those specified in the HCP without the consent of the permittee.
 The No Surprises rule has two major components: changed circumstances and unforeseen circumstances.
-Changed and unforeseen circumstances it may be determined that it is not necessary to include changed and unforeseen circumstances in the HCP, such as low-effect HCPs with a short duration.
+Changed and unforeseen circumstances must be considered and are typically required to be included in HCPs.
+However, in rare instances it may be determined that it is not necessary to include changed and unforeseen circumstances in the HCP, such as low-effect HCPs with a short duration.